 Here are a couple of quick tips for finding caves in your backyard:

 - Caves are drainages.
 This means the area above the cave can have too little water or minerals.
-Grass may be patchy, the soil may be loose.
+The grass may be patchy, the soil may be loose.
+Great example of cave-like terrain

 - If you have cracks running through the ground, this may indicate soft limestone.